Organising Bureau of European School Student Unions: Structure

 A General Assembly (GA) serves as the highest decision-making body.
 The General Assembly meets annually and have authority over the statutes, the political platform and the workplan, as well as electing the Board of OBESSU, the highest decision making body between the GA and Council of Members.
 The Board is elected annually with overlapping mandates.
 In this way not all Board members are elected in the same year.
 The Board consists of 5 members and is responsible for leading and representing the organisation between the General Assemblies.
-The current members of the Board are Nadine Toye (ISSU, Ireland), Alexandra Seybal (AKS, Austria), Caridad Alarcón (CANAE, Spain), Petr Franc (CSU, Czech Republic) and Rares Voicu (CNE, Romania).

 Between every General Assembly there is a Council of Members (COMEM), which is the second highest decision-making body within OBESSU.
 The Board and the Secretary General coordinate the daily work of the organisation.
-OBESSU has a European secretariat based in Brussels, in an office it shares with the European Students' Union and other NGOs.
-Besides the Secretary General, the secretariat consists of a Programme Manager, a Policy and Communications Manager, a Finance and Project Officer, a Projects and Capacity Building Officer, a Project and Policy Officer, a Membership and Communication Officer, a Finance and HR Officer, an External Financial Manager, a Research and Policy Assistant, a Membership and Outreach Assistant, a Capacity Building Assistant and a Research and Policy Assistant.
+OBESSU has a European secretariat based in Brussels.
+The Secretariat functions as the central coordination and information centre within the organisation.
+A substantial portion of the preparatory work is conducted at the secretariat, alongside ongoing lobbying efforts directed at European institutions.